 Business Advisory Board

-Chief Operating Officer & General Council, Kronos Bio
+Chief Operating Officer & General Counsel, Kronos Bio

 Barbara advises clients on a variety of legal and business issues.
 Her particular expertise is in highly negotiated transactions, from complex strategic partnering transactions to mergers and acquisitions.
 She also represents companies and investors in private financings, strategic investments, spin-outs, and public offerings.